daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_03_explore_cond_access.md

 1. From the left navigation pane, expand **Protection** then select **Conditional Access**.

 1. The Conditional access overview page is displayed.
-Here you will see tiles showing the Policy summary and general alerts.
-From the left navigation panel, select **Policies**.
+Here you'll see information about Policy summary, What's new, and general alerts.
+From the left navigation panel of the Conditional Access window, select **Policies**.

 1. The Conditional Access Policies screen is displayed.
 Any existing Conditional Access Policies are listed here.
 To show the settings associated with conditional access, select **+ New policy**.